‘Teen Mom 2’s Javi Marroquin Responds to Rumors That He Is Dating Briana DeJesus’ Sister, Brittany

 Rumors were also created that Javi Marroquin had been unfaithful to Kail during their relationship, but neither party has substantiated it.

-While both Kailyn and Javi Marroquin have announced that they are both single (Kail recently took to Twitter to tell her fans she thinks she’s “meant to be” alone), they have been spending some time together working on their coparenting.
+While both Kailyn and Javi Marroquin have announced that they are both single (Kail recently took to Twitter to tell her fans she thinks she’s “meant to be” alone), they have been spending some time together working on their co-parenting.
 The photos Kailyn uploaded on Snapchat are a far cry from the times on Teen Mom 2 when the pair couldn’t even speak without igniting an epic fight.

-Photos surfaced from Kailyn’s snapchat of Javi Marroquin teaching her son, Isaac, 7, to ride a two wheeler bike.
+Photos surfaced from Kailyn’s Snapchat of Javi Marroquin teaching her son, Isaac, 7, to ride a two-wheeler bike.
 While Isaac is Kailyn’s son from a previous relationship, he and Javi developed such a special bond that Isaac often called him “dad” in addition to his biological dad, Jo Rivera.
-Javi Marroquin made a promise to Isaac that although he and his mother were no longer dating, he would still be in his life, and it looks like the pair are putting their differences aside to ensure that he makes good on the promise.
+Javi Marroquin made a promise to Isaac that although he and his mother were no longer dating, he would still be in his life, and it looks like the pair is putting their differences aside to ensure that he makes good on the promise.

 [Featured Image by JMA/STAR MAX/IPx/AP Images]